 This is the first of two courses in the UBC Micro-certificate in Blockchain Innovation and Implementation.
-Take this course on its own, or register for this course, and Planning and Leading Blockchain Projects, and save.

 This non-technical, business-oriented course provides you a holistic, foundational understanding of blockchain technologies, and how they are applied in a wide range of industries and verticals.